eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/b-re-issuance-and-batch-issuance-of-pids-and-attestations.md

 register focuses on risks related to security and privacy, not on operational issues such as the difference between first-time issuance and re-issuance of attestations.

+However, the risks mentioned in [Topic A] are related to the topic of this document as well.
+This is because regular re-issuance of PIDs and attestations is the main mitigation for the Relying Party linkability risks discussed in [Topic A].

 ### 1.3 Key words